Ncf4n1/DB_Writing_Tutorial/Complex_SQL_Tutorial.md

 <b>JOIN: </b> <br>
 A JOIN statement combines the data from one table with another based on a given common column between them.
 Common types of join: INNER JOIN, LEFT JOIN, RIGHT JOIN.
+JOIN statement is as follows: SELECT [column_1] FROM [table1] INNER JOIN [table2] ON table1.[column]=table.[column].
+The statement joins table1 with table2 where condition followed after ON is true.
+It returns the result in a table with columns followed after SELECT.
+In this example column_1.

 <b>GROUP BY [column-1], [column-2]: </b> <br>
 The GROUP BY statement is used to summarize the data recieved into columns that follow it.
-It returns only one row for duplicate results and is usually used with aggregate functions.
+It returns only one row for duplicate results and is usually used with aggregate functions. <br>
+SELECT [column_1] FROM [table] WHERE [condition] GROUP BY [column_1].<br>
+The above statement selects data from table as column_1 where condition is met and groups the result by column_1.

 <b>AVG(x): </b><br>
 AVG() is an aggregate function.
 Aggregate functions are used to perform calculations on a given table or column and return the result.
 In the case of AVG(), it returns the average number.